pfanto/pfaffian/README.md

 plots/: This directory contains a Python code to plot the results of the Pfaffian formula against those of the explicit projection.

+proof.pdf contains the proof of the results in Eqs.
+(4) and (5) of the main text.

 Direct any questions to the email address listed above.